eight04/inline-js/README.md

 var version = $inline("./package.json|parse:version"),
 	nestedProp = $inline("./package.json|parse:nested,prop");
 ```

+### string

+If the content is a buffer, convert it into a utf8 string.
+Otherwise do nothing.

 ### stringify
 `JSON.stringify` the content.
 Useful to include text content into JavaScript code: